-Confused about who to approach to help you with your bulk email marketing?
+Confused about which email marketing platform to use?
 Don't be dazzled by fancy features and persuasive sales patter, says Tim Watson of Zettasphere.
-Just be clear about what you want, then take your time finding someone who can deliver it
+Just be clear about what you want, then take your time finding a provider that can deliver

-Managing a bulk emailing – like a customer email newsletter - is a specialist area, and quite unlike sending a few dozen emails to selected contacts.
+Managing a bulk email send - like a customer email newsletter - is a specialist area, and quite unlike sending a few dozen emails to selected contacts.
 If you want to send a marketing email to thousands, or tens of thousands, of potential customers, don't try it yourself.
 It's unlikely your IT staff will have the skills to manage the technology and overcome obstacles to ensure all the emails are delivered correctly.
+What's more, you'll almost certainly run into issues relating to spam complaints if you do so via your own email server.

-It's more cost-effective - and efficient - to outsource the management of your bulk email marketing campaign to a specialist email service provider.
+It's more cost-effective - and safer - to invest in email marketing software or outsource the management of email marketing campaigns to a specialist provider.
 But how do you know who to approach for help?

 Your bulk email needs